Architect & Inclusive Designer

 I BELIEVE THAT

-♦ Age or ability should not mean settling for 2nd best
+♦ Age or ability should not mean settling for second best

 ♦ Independence, dignity and freedom are Human Rights